What is Kundalini Yoga?

 Ankerberg & Weldon rightly assert that “no discussion of yoga is complete without an evaluation of ‘kundalini yoga’.
 By name, this is now practised by tens of thousands of Americans, including many professing Christians in mainline churches.”

-This begs the question; Can a Christian practise kundalini yoga, or any form of yoga for that matter, without it having a detrimental affect on their walk with the Lord Jesus Christ?
+This raises the urgent question; Can a Christian practise kundalini yoga, or any form of yoga for that matter, without it having a detrimental affect on their walk with the Lord Jesus Christ?
 One must ask whether any branch of yoga is Biblically compatible, as it has been demonstrated by Kundalini yoga advocates themselves that kundalini is the “mother of all yoga” and cannot easily be separated from the other branches of yoga?

 Moreover yoga authorities have explained that all yoga is ultimately kundalini yoga and that yoga is in fact meaningless without it.
 This is why no less an authority than Hans Reiker, author of ‘Yoga of light: The classic Handbook of Esoteric Yoga’, concludes “Kundalini is the mainstay of all yoga practises.”
 (Ankerberg & Weldon cited in Reiker)